AshesOfOwls/popoverjs/storybook/stories/react/README/callbacks.md

 ## Description

-There are four callbacks which can be used in the event cycle for Popover.js, `onBeforeShow`, `onAfterShow`, `onBeforeHide`, and `onAfterHide`.
+There are four callbacks which can be used in the event cycle for Popover.js, `onClick`, `onBeforeShow`, `onAfterShow`, `onBeforeHide`, and `onAfterHide`.
 Check the console for example logs.

 ## Example